Security Orders and Requirements

 *Update: Effective December 1, 2009 the fee for Criminal History/Fingerprinting transactions is reduced to $26.00.

-Additionally, the current mailing address for Fingerprint submissions is:
+*Update: Effective August 15, 2013, the mailing address for Fingerprint submissions has changed to:

 Director, Division of Facilities and Security